unphased/code-nodes/README.md

 - `result` comes from the `result` (or `result_text`) variable inside the script.
-- `result_lines` is returned as a newline-delimited string, assembled from the `result_lines` list you manage inside the script (or auto-populated from `result` when splitting is enabled).
+- `result_lines` is returned as a newline-delimited string, assembled from the `result_lines` list you manage inside the script.
+If you leave the list empty, the node auto-populates it either by splitting `result` (when `split_lines` is enabled) or by stringifying each element when `result` is a list/tuple.
   Treat `result_lines` inside Python as a list; the node converts it to text when emitting.
 - `stdout` captures anything printed by the script.
 - `stderr` contains the formatted traceback if an exception occurs.
 - `ok` is `True` when the script executes without raising.